yuricord/yuripelago-bot/docs/setup.md

 # Setup
 Setting the bot up has been as streamlined as possible.
 Following this guide should get you fairly close to complete.
-If you have any questions, feel free to ask in the [Discord](https://discord.gg/5v9P3qNPXp)

 ## Before you continue:
 This bot requires python and pip at a minimum.
 General knowledge of python is encouraged but not strictly necessary.
 I've also written this guide with Linux in mind, but that can be easily accomplished with WSL on windows, or a VM to run the bot.
 You can figure most errors out by just googling.

 ## Step 1) Preparing the Archipelago game
-When generating the Archipelago game, make sure the <ins>**bridgeipelago.yaml**</ins> is included in the game to ensure the bot has a lot to listen in on.
+When generating the Archipelago game, make sure the <ins>*archibot.yaml**</ins> file is included in the game to ensure the bot has a lot to listen in on.
 This slot has no effect on the AP itself.
 If you'd like to add-in this bot to an existing game (or not have a dedicated slot for the bot) change ArchipelagoBotSlot in the .env to a valid slot-name.

 ## Step 2) Discord Bot Setup (You only need to do this once)
 You'll need a discord bot API token for the bot.

-Log into the Discord Devoloper Portal: https://discord.com/developers/applications
-And create a new Application/bot
+Log into the Discord Developer Portal: https://discord.com/developers/applications And create a new Application/bot

 In the **Installation** tab:
 Check 'Guild Install'
 Default Install Settings:
 Scopes: 'application.commands' and 'bot'
 Permissions: 'Send Messages'

 In the **Bot** tab:
 Username: Something fun!
 Copy your token down.
-You'll need it in a bit!
-Enable 'Public Bot'
+You'll need it in a bit!(Note, you may need to reset the token to see it initially, this is normal) Enable 'Public Bot'
 Enable 'Message Content Intent'

 In the **Discord Provided Link** tab:
 Copy the OAuth link into your browser and add the bot to the discord of your choice.

 You're done with the bot for now, but keep that token handy!

 ## Step 3) Discord Channel Setup (You only need to do this once)
-In Discord, enable "Devoloper Mode" for your client
-Create/have two channels for the bot.
+In Discord, enable "Developer Mode" for your client Create/have two channels for the bot.
 - One will be where the bot posts all the AP information (for your users)
 - The second will be for debug reasons (for you, I'd keep this private)

 Make sure the bot has access to both channels and can send messages in them.